Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script> <br>

-<p> This product is more useful than the first incarnation, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
-The pop ups also provide a message telling us what the percentage is in each state.
+<p> This product is more useful than the first incarnation.
+The percentage of Bachelor's degree holders over 25 is now displayed as a choropleth map, and the pop ups describe the exact percentage of bacherlor's attainment in each state.
 There are a few more features that would bolster this product however.
 The web map could use a title with pop up data, legend, data source bubble, and fullscreen option.  </p> <br>

 <h3> Refining the Web Map for the Final Iteration </h3> <br>

 <p> Starting with a title, there are a few changes that can be implemented here.
-To start, we can provide a title so that users understand what they are looking at quickly.
-We can also make the current pop up method less cumbersome (i.e. clicking on every state) by allowing users to simply hover over the states to see the underlieing data.
-We can also add in the margin of error so that users understand the confidence intervals for the data. </p> <br>
+To start, a title would provide context to the user.
+Since the current pop up method is a little cumbersome (e.g. having to click every state to see data), the popups can be tied into the title by adding a mouse hover event listener.
+The margin of error for the educational attainment data can also be included the title. </p> <br>

+<p> First, since these are new customly defined elements, some css needs to be added in the style section. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 	// Some css for the title/pop up element we wish to create